Jwink3101/PyFiSync/README.md

 Available attributes:

+#### Common attributes

 * `path` -- This essentially means that moves are not tracked.
 If a file has the same name, it is considered the same file
-* `ino` (inode number)-- Track the filesystem inode number.
-May be safely used alone on HFS+ but not on ext3
 * `size` -- File size.
 Do not use alone.
 Also, this attribute means that the file may not change between moves.
 See examples below
+* `mtime` -- When the file was modified.
+Use with `ino` to track files

+#### rsync attributes

+* `ino` (inode number)-- Track the filesystem inode number.
+May be safely used alone on HFS+ but not on ext3 since it reuses inodes.
+In that case, use with another attribute
 * `sha1` -- Very robust to track file moves but like `size`, requires the file not change.
 Also, slow to calculate (though, by default, they are not recalculated on every sync)
 * `birthtime` -- Use the `stat()` (via `os.stat()`) file create time.
 This does not exist on some linux machines, some python implementations (PyPy), and/or is unreliable

+#### rclone attributes

+* `hash.HASH` -- Use a hash from rclone.
+Depends on which hashes are available.

 #### Suggested move Attribute Combinations

+For rsync

-* On macOS, the following is suggested: `inode,birthtime`
+* On macOS, the following is suggested: `[ino,birthtime]`
-* On linux, the following is suggested: `inode,size`
+* On linux, the following is suggested: `[inode,mtime]`
     * This means that **moved files should not be modified** on that side of the sync.

 ### Empty Directories

 PyFiSync syncs files and therefore will *not* sync empty directories from one machine to the other.
 However, if, and only if, a directory is *made* empty by the sync, it will be deleted.
 That includes nested directories.
+In rclone mode, empty directories are not handled by PyFiSync

+## Dry Run

+All files are backed up by default before being ov

 ## Install

-This are *no dependancies!*.
+This are *no dependancies!* (for rsync).
 Everything is included in the package (though `ldtable` is also separately developed [here](https://github.com/Jwink3101/ldtable))

 To install: